Airline SAS follows Nordic reforms, hopes not too late

 Much like the once-relatively self-reliant economies of Sweden, Denmark and Norway, SAS has faced a world of deregulation, cross-border trade and increased competition.

-Shared state interests in a company do not help, a lesson learned by European aerospace giant EADS EADS.PA, when its planned $45 billion merger with Britain’s BAE Systems (BAES.L) fell through last month.
+Shared state interests in a company do not help, a lesson learned by European aerospace giant EADS, when its planned $45 billion merger with Britain’s BAE Systems fell through last month.

 Political compromise between the three Nordic countries that own half of SAS’s shares between them has hamstrung the company’s ability to meet the economic challenges.